Access and Inclusion

 - Access the City’s services, events and public buildings

 - Receive the same level and quality of service from the City’s staff

 - Make complaints and participate in any public consultation

 The Disability Services Act 1993 (amended 2004) requires all Local Governments to develop and implement a Disability Access and Inclusion Plan (DAIP) to ensure people with disabilities have equal access to facilities and services.

 The City recognises that diverse members of the community may experience access and inclusion issues.
 These members include people with disabilities, their families and carers, people from diverse backgrounds and cultures, the elderly and people experiencing other access and inclusion issues, such as parents with prams.

 The City adopted a new Access and Inclusion Plan (AIP) in December 2011.
 The City is responsible for the implementation of this Plan, which is an important step that will guide a strategic approach to addressing many of the needs of people with a disability and those from culturally and linguistically diverse backgrounds.

-The Access and Inclusion Plan is available to download or if you would like a copy of the Plan in an alternative format please contact the City on 9400 4952.
+View the Access and Inclusion Plan.
+If you would like a copy of the Plan in an alternative format please contact the City on 9400 4952.

 National Relay Service

 The National Relay Service provides an Australia-wide telephone service to those who are deaf or have a hearing or speech impairment as well as for people who want to call someone with an impairment.
 Some of the features of the National Relay Services include: